Caloni/caloni/content/post/conversor-de-houaiss-para-babylon-parte-1.md

     for %i in (*.*) do type %i | less

-!Saída dos arquivos do dicionário
+Saída dos arquivos do dicionário

 #### Análise